 Comfortable Shoes

-Kotor is a walkable city…but only if you have the right shoes!
-Don’t forget to pack a pair of lightweight and comfortable travel shoes for your trip.
+Kotor is a walkable town…but only if you have the right shoes!
+Don’t forget to pack a pair of lightweight and comfortable travel shoes.
 I like wearing versatile sneakers – and flip flops are great for walking to the beach.
-Kris prefers to wear Merrell shoes when walking around cities.
+Kris prefers to wear Merrell trail shoes and casual Sanuks.

 Sun Protection